GowthamSagar310/BooksTracker/doubts.md

 6. Circular Dependency in Spring
 - If Bean A depends on Bean B and Bean B depends on Bean A, it creates a circular dependency.
    1. lazy loading

+---
+7. SLF4J vs Logback vs Log4j
+- SLF4J (Simple Logging Facade for Java):
+    - An abstraction layer for various logging frameworks.
+    - Provides a simple API for logging, allowing the underlying logging framework to be changed without changing the application code.
+- Logback:
+    - A logging framework developed by the creator of Log4j.
+    - It is the successor to Log4j and provides more features and better performance.
+    - Logback is the default logging framework in Spring Boot (which is used by SLF4J).
+---

+## Entities involved
+   1. Book (cassandra)
+   2. Author (cassandra)
+   3. UserActivity (cassandra)
+   4. User (postgres)

+## Details Regarding User Registration
+- User enters email, password, username to create an account.
+User can log in using email / username along with password.
+- User passwords are encrypted using bcrypt hashing algorithm before storing in the database.
+- "UserEntity" file contains the schema for the "users" table in the postgres database.
+JPA Entity.
+- "UserRepository" is used to interact with the "users" table in the database.
+Spring Data provides these CRUD operations. userRepository.save(), userRepository.findByEmail(), userRepository.findByUsername(), etc.
+-
+- "LoginController" is used to handle the login requests involving sign-in, sign-up, sign-out, forgot password, reset password.
+-
+- "CustomAuthenticationFailureHandler" is used to handle cases where the user authentication fails.
+If the user enters wrong credentials, the authentication failure handler is used to display custom error message.
+- "CustomOAuth2UserService" is used to check if the email of the user is already present in the database before signing up using "Sign-in with Github" / "Sign-in with Google".
+If the email is already present in the user table, we do not want to create a new user using this mail, as this will create discrepancies in the database, where the same user can have multiple accounts. (multiple records in the database).
+To avoid problems like merging accounts, maintaining OAuth provider details, and to keep it simple, multiple accounts for the same user is avoided.
+- email, username are unique in the user table.

+---
+- [ ] Search for books by author, title, content.
+  - [ ] search using openlibrary API
+  - [ ] search using local elastic search instance
+- [ ] Sign-in, Sign-up, Sign-out, forgot password, reset password.
+  - [ ] Sign-in with google, github.
+- [ ] Rate books, start date, end date, mark reading status.
+- [ ] Show user's past books read, currently reading in home page after login.